Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-`@tma.js` does not contain any code specifically oriented towards a distinct group of developers.
+`@telegram-apps` does not contain any code specifically oriented towards a distinct group of developers.
 The functionality it provides covers scenarios that all developers are likely to encounter.

 ## Implicit Methods Inactivity